ProteinsWebTeam/pfam-curation-docs/preparation.rst

 If downloading manually you will need to move the files to the seqlib directory and uncompress.

-In the directory avove pfam_curation directory, get a checkout of the Pfam dictionary:
+In the directory above pfam_curation directory, get a checkout of the Pfam dictionary:

 .. code:: bash